-With contactless payments on the rise; accounting for nearly half of all debit payments in the UK in July 2019, let’s break down the advantages of the new age’s ‘cash’.
+With contactless payments on the rise; accounting for nearly half of all debit card payments in the UK in July 2019, retailers are increasingly asking what the benefits and disadvantages of contactless payments are.
+In this article, we will break down the advantages of the new age’s ‘cash’.

 What is a contactless payment?